 - Afterschool

-- daily nutritious snack
+- o daily nutritious snack

 - o daily dinner if program extends five (5) hours or more

 - Before school

 - daily nutritious breakfast

 - Non-school days

-- Morning programs: one meal and one snack
+- Morning program: one meal and one snack

-- o Afternoon programs: one meal and one snack
+- Afternoon program: one meal and one snack

 - Day-long program or any program lasting six (6) hours or more: two meals and one snack

 These are minimum requirements.
-Applicants must determine the needs of the students they serve and provide additional supplemental meals if necessary.
+Applicants must determine the needs of the students they serve and provide additional supplemental meals, if necessary.